MatthewCAbel/PAYDAY-2-Project-White-House/README.md

 It will ask for your Steam login credentials.
 This is needed for Depot Downloader to function.
 Please see here if you want to learn more: https://github.com/SteamRE/DepotDownloader

+The mods repository can be found here: https://github.com/MatthewCAbel/Project-White-House-Mods

 # Installation
 Download the script for your operating system from the releases page.
 Then run it through CMD (py downloader.py) for Windows or your terminal (python Downloader.py) for Linux.